-- Install the Radiance on a flat, level surface such as a table or shelf. - Alternately the Radiance can be installed in an equipment rack by using the optional rack mount ears available from Lumagen. - Select a well-ventilated, dry location. - Verify that the cooling vents are clear of obstructions to provide convection cooling. - Only use the supplied power supply. - Avoid sudden temperature changes, temperature extremes and excessive humidity. - Use only accessories that are approved by Lumagen for use with this equipment. - Unplug power to the Radiance before cleaning.
+- Install the Radiance on a flat, level surface such as a table or shelf. - Alternately the Radiance can be installed in an equipment rack by using optional rack ears. - Select a well-ventilated, dry location. - Verify that the cooling vents are clear of obstructions to provide convection cooling. - Only use the a Lumagen approved power supply. - Avoid sudden temperature changes, temperature extremes and excessive humidity. - Unplug power to the Radiance before cleaning.